-The Boucher Institute is a post-graduate level naturopathic medical college.
-A university bachelor's degree from a recognized post-secondary institution, or the equivalent, in any field is required for entry into the program.
+A post-secondary degree with no less than 90 credits overall from a recognized Canadian or a regionally accredited American post-secondary institution in any field is required for entry into the program.

 For credentials earned outside of Canada and the US, a "comprehensive evaluation" must be completed from an acceptable service and submitted for review.